ℹ️ Cloudflare One in China - China Express partnering with CMI and CBC

 And what use cases would you recommend?

-Got it.
-Got it.
-And I know some of the major SaaS vendors, global SaaS vendors like salesforce.com, they offer some direct connectivity options into their data centers.
+So basically, this PrivateLink will help them.
+Got it, got it.
+And I know some of the major global SaaS vendors like Salesforce.com, they offer some direct connectivity options into their data centers.

-I want to turn to Lujiro and ask you a couple of questions about another related but slightly different use case, right?
+Exactly.
+Thanks, Jeffrey.
+I want to turn to Lu Jiro and ask you a couple of questions about another related but slightly different use case, right?

 So a big need for global companies is when they open a branch office in China, or they have employees that are traveling and visiting China.